9 Benefits of Working Out With a Friend

 Want to workout with a friend for free at PureGym?

 You could take your favourite class together or go head to head training on the gym floor!
 Upgrade to an Extra membership and you'll be able to bring a buddy four times a month for free.
-You'll also be able to access other PureGyms, book classes 14 days early and freeze your membership for free - and all from just £4 a month extra!
+You'll also be able to access other PureGyms, book classes 14 days early and freeze your membership at no additional cost - and all from just £4 a month extra!
 Find out more here.
 To upgrade your membership and start working out with a friend today, call Member Services on 0344 477 0005.